Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 The following are two types of long-running operation notifications:

-Long Pull Notification: Triggered when a volume pull operation exceeds 24 hours.
+Long Sync Notification: Triggered when a volume sync operation exceeds 24 hours.

 Long Scan and Aggregation Notification: Triggered when the combined duration of a volume scan and its aggregation exceeds 24 hours.